scds/intro-r/lessons/lesson5.md

 ---
 layout: default
-title: Lesson 2 - Variables
+title: Lesson 5 - Control Structures
-nav_order: 2
+nav_order: 5
 parent: Lessons
 ---

 {: .no_toc}
-# Lesson 2 - Variables
+# Lesson 5 - Control Structures

 How do we store data that we can use and modify?
 Using variables!